cubing/ksolve-plus-fork/readme.txt

 ###### Version History ######

 (ksolve+)
+1.2  More gcc optimization = code runs way faster.
+Who knew?
+     Other optimizations to speed up puzzles with Blocks or permutation-only piece types Various code improvements
 1.1  Fixed some small bugs in ForbiddenMoves and scramble reading
      Made orientation vectors optional
      Moved MoveLimits to scramble file